vijeshbhute/Mathematical-concepts/README.md

 - Nowadays, I routinely use **Jupyter Notebooks (Python)** to develop visualisations to aid in teaching complex and abstract mathematical concepts.
 I enjoy working with students and help them in their coding journey.
 I have managed several projects which involved coding in **Wolfram Alpha (Wolfram Notebooks)**, **Perl**, **LaTeX**, **HTML**, and **Maple**.
 With this repository, I aim to take the users through the journey of using Python in Data Science applications.

 **Content description**
-This repository will aim to include my projects where I have analysed data and applied machine learning concepts to gain insights.
-Below are some key summary potints about the content of this repository:
+This repository will aim to include my projects where I have used interesting visualisations to explain abstract concepts to undergraduate students as part of my instruction of Mathematics Fundamentals and Engineering Mathematics courses.
+I will also include some advanced analysis using fipy to solve partial differential equations.

-1. I have designed the content to serve as annotated notes for someone with basic background in Python to understand why we use certain steps.
-2. In some cases, I have applied methods on well-known datasets while in other cases, I have analysed my own datasets (*which are quite messy and the point here is to gain practice with working on messy datasets as life is not as clean as well-known datasets!*)
-3. The order of the content is more logical and is supposed to help someone embarking on this beautiful journey of using Python for Data Science.
-4. The emphasis is on concepts and syntax of the code.